zchee/golang-wiki/MutexOrChannel.md

+---
-# Use a sync.Mutex or a channel?
+title: Use a sync.Mutex or a channel?
+---

 One of Go's mottos is _"Share memory by communicating, don't communicate by sharing memory."_